 The ADM Board provides certain benefits to those receiving program services.
-To find more information, see the Member Benefit Plan Information brochure.
-The ADM Board HIPAA Notice is available here.
+For more information, you can download our:

 What if I am not happy with my service?
 Network providers try to ensure that you are well served, but sometimes you or your family may feel that your needs and concerns are not being addressed properly.
-Here are the Client Rights and Grievance Procedures for mental health and addiction services.
+Client Rights and Grievance Procedures for mental health and addiction services (PDF)

 ADM CRISIS CENTER / Oriana House – DETOX

 Akron, OH 44310